epn-ml/europlanet-ml-book/Part_2/Chapter_3_EarthBoundaries/Introduction.md

 This chapter is about the science case proposed "Search for space plasmas boundary crossings", proposed by the Institute of Atmospheric Physics of Czech Academy of Sciences (IAP-CAS).

+In the following, we present a tutorial for an ML pipeline, which can also be found on [GitHub](https://github.com/epn-ml/Tutorial_IAP_Boundaries).

 ## Description of the science case

 Planetary magnetospheres create multiple sharp boundaries, such as the bow shock, where the solar wind plasma is decelerated and compressed, or the magnetopause, a transition between solar wind field and planetary field.